meemo/hasher/README.md

 ```

 Go ahead and get yourself a drink while this is running, it will take a while.
 After this is complete your binary will
-be located at `target/release/hasher` and can be moved wherever you desire (or not, your choice).
+be located at `target/release/hasher` and can be moved wherever you desire, or leave it place and use `cargo run -r`.

 ### musl libc Builds